ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 You can avoid saving the latest weights and the overall progress so far by using the argument `--skip_save_progress`, but you will not be able to resume it afterwards.
 Another available option is to load a previously trained model as an initialization for a new training process.
 In this case Ludwig will start a new training process, without knowing any progress of the previous model, no training statistics, nor the number of epochs the model has been trained on so far.
-It's not resuming training, just initializing training with a previously trained model with the same model definition, and it is accomplished through the `--model_resume_path` argument.
+It's not resuming training, just initializing training with a previously trained model with the same model definition, and it is accomplished through the `--model_load_path` argument.

 You can specify a random sed to be used by the python environment, python random package, numpy and TensorFlow with the `--random_seed` argument.
 This is useful for reproducibility.